thompsonsed/pycoalescence/docs/necsim/file_necsim_Metacommunity.h.rst

 Generates a metacommunity using spatially-implicit neutral simulations, which is used to draw individuals from a community.
 Samuel Thompson
-BSD-3 Licence.
+MIT Licence.
 Individuals will be drawn from the metacommunity for each speciation event, instead of creating a new species each time.
 The metacommunity itself is generated using spatially-implicit neutral simulations.
 Contact: samuel.thompson14@imperial.ac.uk or thompsonsed@gmail.com